AviatrixSystems/Docs/HowTos/general_glossary.rst

 HA (High Availability)
 ^^^^^^^^^^^^^^^^^^^^^

-A network, server array, or other system designed to provide uninterrupted service by managing service failures and planned downtime.
+HA is a network, server array, or other system designed to provide uninterrupted service by managing service failures and planned downtime.

 Hub and Spoke Distribution Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A network distribution model shaped like a hub with spokes, like a bicycle wheel.
-This topology includes a hub or central network zone that manages ingress and egress (entrances and exits) between spokes, on-premise networks, and the Internet.
+It is a network distribution model shaped like a hub with spokes, like a bicycle wheel.
+This topology includes a hub or central network zone that manages ingress and egress (entrances and exits) between spokes, on-premise networks, and the internet.

 A Hub and Spoke Distribution Model can help companies save costs, but it does have a risk: if the hub fails, so does the entire system.

 IaaS (Infrastructure as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A cloud computing service that includes compute, storage, and networking services that customers can access.
+IaaS is a cloud computing service that includes compute, storage, and networking services that customers can access.
 Users can rent virtual machines of different configurations, on demand, for the time required.
 IaaS is often on-demand and pay-as-you-go.
 IaaS is one of the cloud computing service types along with `PaaS (Platform as a Service) <https://docs.aviatrix.com/HowTos/general_glossary.html#id20>`_ and `SaaS (Software as a Service) <https://docs.aviatrix.com/HowTos/general_glossary.html#id22>`_.

 IAM (Identity and Access Management)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Processes, policy, and technologies to help manage digital identities.
-IAM frameworks enable IT personnel to make sure users in their organizations can safely and securely access systems and data they should be able to access and unauthorized users cannot access the system.
+IAM includes processes, policy, and technologies to help manage digital identities.
+IAM framework enables IT personnel to make sure that the users in their organizations can safely and securely access systems and data they should be able to access, and unauthorized users cannot access the system.

 ICMP (Internet Control Message Protocol)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Network devices such as routers uses this protocol to communicate problems with data transmission ― whether data travels fast enough in a network.
+Network devices such as routers uses this protocol to communicate problems with data transmission to check whether data travels fast enough in a network.

 IDA (Intrusion Detection System)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A system that monitors a network for suspicious activity or malware.
+IDA is a system that monitors a network for suspicious activity or malware.

 IDaaS (Identity as a Service)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subscription service for `IAM (Identity and Access Management) <https://docs.aviatrix.com/HowTos/general_glossary.html#iam-identity-and-access-management>`_.
+It is a subscription service for `IAM (Identity and Access Management) <https://docs.aviatrix.com/HowTos/general_glossary.html#iam-identity-and-access-management>`_.
 IDaaS helps ensure that authorized users can access systems while still keeping those systems secure.
 Okta and OneLogin are examples of IDaaS companies.

 In-Band Management
 ^^^^^^^^^^^^^^^^^^^^^